bbe2/portfolio/README.md

 > I am a university instructor, technical curriculum developer, and instructional designer.
 As a long term information technology and business reengineering practitioner, I focus on delivering quality learning experiences and creative content.

 **Key administration offerings**
 • Proven skills in partnering with leaders and engineers to intuit goals and frame needs analysis objectives.
-• Adept at leadership and team communication while developing quality technical assets.
-• Keen grok skills help ensure software construct continuity across media.
+• Skilled at mapping an instructional designer's strategy and methods for complex material skilling.
+• Need the complex explained?
+Rely on my keen grok skills to decipher, translate, and bridge content.
-• Curiosity leads to informing learning teams of recent neuroscience literature findings.
+• Are there curious creatures on your team?
+Happy to share recent neuroscience literature learnings.
+• Do other people matter?
+Of course, tutoring a clinical associate to pass TEAS and start nursing school.

 **Key pedagogical offerings**
 • A passionate instructor of practice-oriented learning.
 • Connect with students and deliver curriculums with pace, agility, and activities they love.
-• Proven skills in partnering with colleagues to understand goals, frame needs, and ensure learning objectives.
 • Adept curriculum builder excelling at skilling materials to suit department and student characteristics.
-• Forward thinking, technologies of the new real require learner preparedness in AI Megalosauruses like Google Cloud.
+• Forward thinking!
+Curriculum includes learner preparedness in AI Megalosauruses like Google Cloud.

 ====